 Instead, Mint was built to enable users to manage expenses by creating budgets and closely scrutinizing spending.
 Just remember that even though you don’t have to spend any money to use the tool, you are “paying” by permitting Mint to sell your personal data to advertisers.

-If you want investment help but aren’t really interested in participating in or paying for the high rates that come with active, human-led asset management; Betterment is a leading robo-advisor (a totally automated financial “planner”) thanks to its affordability and diversity of funds.
+If you want investment help but aren’t really interested in participating in or paying for the high rates that come with active, human-led asset management; Betterment is a good option.
+Betterment is a popular robo-advisor (a totally automated financial “planner”) that’s best known for its affordability and diversity of funds.

 But if you do want some personal, human attention when it comes to investment advice and financial planning, Facet Wealth combines robo-advisors with human financial advisors.
 The cost savings from this strategy enable them to serve clients with no minimum portfolio requirements and charge a flat fee ranging from $100 to $500 per month depending on the package.

-Try the Leading Personal Capital Alternative for Free Today
+Try the Best Personal Capital Alternative for Free Today

 If you’re a financial professional or would like to use Kubera through your financial planner for free, we offer a white-label solution that banks, estate planners, and other wealth pros can take advantage of by simply contacting us at firstname.lastname@example.org.